ingoweiss/manyworlds/README.md

 Just playing around with the idea of scenario trees.

+I've been frustrated with the amount of repetition and verbosity in automated tests (especially when using Gherkin syntax) for a long time, and felt that some of this could be addressed if behavior would be described in the form of a (decision) tree of scenarios.
+Each scenario in the tree would have a name, a set of actions ('When ...') and a set of assertions ('Then ...') just like regular scenarios.
+'Given...' steps, however, are no longer needed since the 'Given' state is nothing more than the accumulative effect of a scenario's chain of ancestor scenarios.

-Currently, the code does little more than parse a file describing a hierarchy of scenarios (using indentation) and flatten it so that it can be run with currently available tools, like so:
+I created this project to explore this concept.
+Currently, it does little more than parse a file describing a hierarchy of scenarios (using indentation) and flatten it so that it can be run with currently available tools, like so:

     mw.ScenarioTree('tree.feature').flatten('flat.feature')

 The above reads a file that looks like this ...

 	Scenario: Users
-	Given I go to "Users"
+	When I go to "Users"
 	Then I see "Users"

 	    Scenario: Select user